 The monument to Hexamer’s New Jersey Battery A is south of Gettysburg on Hancock Avenue, in front of the State of Pennsylvania Monument.
-(39.807481° N, 77.235464° W; Google map; Tour map: Hancock Avenue Part 2) It was dedicated by the State of New Jersey on June 30th, 1888.
+(Hancock Avenue Part 2 tour map) The State of New Jersey dedicated the monument on June 30th, 1888.

-The battery was commanded at the Battle of Gettysburg by First Lieutenant Augustin N. Parsons.
+First Lieutenant Augustin N. Parsons commanded Battery A at the Battle of Gettysburg.
 It brought 116 men onto the field serving six 10-pounder Parrott Rifles, and lost two killed and seven wounded.
 Battery A was part of the 4th Volunteer Brigade of the Army Artillery Reserve.

 From the front of the monument: